 With the main driver, Catherine McAlpine, inaugural CEO of DSA, and an enthusiastic support team that included Angus Graham OAM - the now Chairman of the Board – the first board meeting was held in August of 2011.

 DSA has strength in the already long established state and territory associations, with each association maintaining strong and direct links to families and the wider community.
 Each state and territory supports families of all ages and life stages and have a vast array of service offerings.

 Supporting the Down syndrome community is more than just supporting those directly impacted – it’s also about supporting the professionals such as teachers and health practitioners, the people who assist our community in contributing to society.
 Their local presence across state and territories means that as a unit, DSA is able to make a wider and more dramatic impact by being able to utilise this structure.

 Since its inception, DSA has been actively involved with Down Syndrome International (DSi).
 We are fortunate to have a DSi Trustee, Dr Rhonda Faragher, contributing to our board as an Independent Director.
 Whether it be contributing to the international campaigns, or hosting a World Down Syndrome Congress, DSA is committed to developing this relationship.

 Since early 2015 DSA has also been a full member of the Australian Federation of Disability Organisations (AFDO).
 Together, the 12 peak disability bodies represent over 90% of Australian’s with disability and 83% of the identified disability groups in Australia.
-We are fortunate to have an AFDO Board member, Angus Graham, contributing to our board as Chairman and Independent Director.

 Today DSA, with the full support of all the state and territory associations, are committed to our mission to influence social and policy change and provide a national profile and voice for people living with Down syndrome.